norsez/BDMultiDownloader/README.md

 ##How to use
 - Without CocoaPods, just include h/.m files in Classes folder to your source code
+- Check out the iPhone demo.
+Read the comments.
+Send me questions, if any.

 ##License
-BDToastAlert is licensed under BSD.
+BDMultiDownloader is licensed under BSD.
 More info in LICENSE file.